KxSystems/docs/docs/ref/maps.md

 Syntax: `(m')x`, `x m'y`, `m'[x;y;z]`

 A function derived by Each evaluates its iterable on each item of a list, dictionary or on corresponding items of conforming lists.
-The iteration has the same rank as the iterable.
+The derived function has the same rank as the iterable.

 ```q
 q)(count')`a`b`c!(1 2 3;4 5;6 7 8 9)        / unary